 The main philosophy of Taproot is based on trust in the

-kids.
-Kids know what they need and when we are nurturing, attentive and caring, we can see clearly exactly what they are reaching for and then help them find the tools to make it happen.
+students.
+They know what they need and when we are nurturing, attentive and caring, we can see clearly exactly what they are reaching for and then help them find the tools to make it happen.
 We feel that it is our job to work with the community to create a place were we all want to be.

 Focusing on the work we’ve come here to do; we care, learn, dig, dream, gather, explore, invite.
 We read together, measure each other’s wing span and help each other spell words we are just learning.
 We argue, push, shove, talk it out, understand.
 We be still together, be sad together, make meaning together and laugh and laugh.
 We rethink choices, challenge the kids to change the adults minds, challenge bias, create a culture of empathy, understanding and forgiveness.

-Our kids are driven to learn, read, write, calculate, experiment, beat drums, run as fast and as far as they can and then come up for air and say; “I found it!
+Our students are driven to learn, read, write, calculate, experiment, beat drums, run as fast and as far as they can and then come up for air and say; “I found it!
 I know why!
 I know how!
 I want to know more!
 Let’s go!”
 That is exactly the feeling inside this little school of ours.
 We could not do it any other way.

 As I’ve said so many times before, “We make the road by walking.”
 Come take a walk with us.
 It is a magnificent trip.